easy4u/writerplus-community/README.md

 Follow the links above, register and choose a lannguage to translate.
 If you found an issue with any existing translation, please add a comment or fix it.
 If you can not find the language you need, please contact me via the "Email us" in the about page of WriterPlus App, and I will add it.

 If you are participatring in the translation program, you are providing translations under [CC-By][3] or [CC 0][4] (Open Domain) Licence.
-If not further stated, CC-By will be assumed and your name will be mentioned in the [special thanks][5].
+If not further stated, CC-By will be assumed and your name will be mentioned in the [Special Thanks][5].

    [1]: https://github.com/easy4u/writerplus-community/issues
    [2]: https://poeditor.com/join/project/ZQrwPFaij0